skot/bitaxe/readme.md

     - It also has two "Modes" that change some of the signal pins around to make chaining easy

 ## Current Status
-- I have not built up any or tested any of these PCBs yet.
-Parts and PCBs are supposed to arrive any day now..
+- Parts and PCBs have arrived and I have assembled two of these!
+Everything seems to fit.
+No smoke.
+Haven't tested mining yet.

 ## Hardware
 - [BM1397 from random AliExpress seller](https://www.aliexpress.com/item/3256802274958527.html).
 I got the "AG" variant.
 Not really sure what the difference is.